SparshV0044/SparshV0044/README.md

  Hi there 👋
-- 💻 I’m currently working on Backend Development (MERN)
+- 💻 I’m currently working on Machine Learning & Flutter
-- 🤖 I’m currently learning  AI/ML
+- 🤖 I’m currently learning  OpenCV
 - 👯 I’m looking to collaborate on  Hackthon Projects
 - 🥲 I’m looking for help in Intergration of ML into websites
 - 📫 How to reach me: sv5459@srmist.edu.in